-Our first result is that in the regime $p=\frac{d}{n}$ where $d>1$, the spectral gap of the normalized Laplacian of the graph $G(n,p)$ goes to zero as the size of the graph increases.
-In other words, these graphs do not satisfy a {\em linear isoperimetric inequality} asymptotically as $n\to\infty$.
-The linear isoperimetric inequality is an important geometric property of certain (geodesic) metric spaces, and it (roughly) states that any closed curve bounds a region whose area is a linear function of the length of the curve.

-Our second result is that, with positive probability, these graphs are not $\delta$-{\em hyperbolic} in the sense of Gromov ~\cite{Gromov} for any positive $\delta.$ Naively, one might think that this is equivalent to the first result, since Gromov's notion of hyperbolicity and the linear isoperimetric inequality are intimately related (in a coarse sense, see ~\cite{bridson}).
-In fact, despite the connection between the two, neither implies the other in metric graphs, as discussed in more detail in Section~\ref{non-hyper}.
-This implies that the questions of the spectral gap and hyperbolicity of random graphs need to be addressed independently, as we do here.
+Our main result is that in the constant average--degree regime $p_{n}=c/n$ with $c$ a constant greater than $1$, with probability approaching one these graphs are not $\delta$--{\em hyperbolic} in the sense of Gromov ~\cite{Gromov} (which we make precise in Section~\ref{non-hyper}) for any non--negative $\delta$.
+One might think that this is equivalent to the lack of spectral gap, since Gromov's notion of hyperbolicity and the linear isoperimetric inequality are intimately related in a coarse sense, see ~\cite{bridson}.
+In fact, despite the connection between the two, neither one implies the other as we discuss in more detail in Section~\ref{non-hyper}.
+This implies that the questions of hyperbolicity and spectral gap of random graphs need to be addressed independently.